mlz-ictrl/data-acquisition-task/README.md

 Don't use any libraries except for the C and Python standard libraries, numpy and matplotlib.
 The code does not need to be particularly optimized for speed.

+:warning: The finished code should be sent in a few days before the interview.
+During the interview, you should be able to show the code using screen sharing in an editor/IDE, and run it. :warning:

 ## Data format specification

 The file content is a sequence of *packets*.
 Each packet contains a *header*